-There are six input ports whose logic states can be read on D7 by reading the input port addresses (INPTO, thru INPT5).
+They are six input ports whose logic states can be read on D7 by reading the input port addresses (INPTO, INPT1, INPT2, INPT3, INPT4, INPT5).
 These six ports are divided into two types, "dumped" and "latched".

-12.1 DUMPED INPUT PORTS (INPTO thru INPT3)
+12.1 DUMPED INPUT PORTS (INPT0, INPT1, INPT2, INPT3)

 These four ports are used to read up to four paddle controllers.
 Each paddle controller contains an adjustable pot controlled by the knob on the controller.
-The output of the pot is used to charge a capacitor in the console, and when the capacitor is charged the input port goes HI.
-The microprocessor discharges this capacitor by writing a "1" to D7 of VBLANK then measures the time it takes to detect a logic one at that port.
+The output of the port is used to charge a capicitor in the console, and when the capacitor is charged the input port goes HIGH.
+The microprocessor discharges this capacitor by writing a "1" to D7 of VBLANK then measures the time it takes to detect a logical one at the port.
 This information can be used to position objects on the screen based on the position of the knob on the paddle controller.